 ITR-1 vs ITR-2: Which Income Tax Return Form Should You File?

 As responsible Indian taxpayers, filing our income tax returns (ITR) is an annual duty we cannot ignore.
-But it, more often than not, raises one critical question: Should you file ITR-1 or ITR-2?
-For the two forms, no matter how similar they sound, serve different types of taxpayers with income sources and eligibility criteria that are poles apart.
+But it raises one critical question: Which ITR form should I fill?
+Among all types of ITR, people usually get confused between ITR-1 and ITR-2.
+Although these two forms sound the same, they serve different types of taxpayers with income sources and eligibility criteria that are poles apart.

-To make things worse, choosing the wrong form can lead to return rejection or even penalties.
-To thus help you make the right choice, here’s a clear comparison of ITR-1 vs ITR-2, so you can select the form that best matches your financial profile and makes taxes a little less taxing.
+To make matters worse, choosing the wrong form can lead to a return being rejected or even penalties.
+To help you make the right choice, here’s a clear comparison of ITR-1 vs ITR-2, so you can select the form that best matches your financial profile and is a little less taxing.

-ITR-2, on the contrary, serves individuals and Hindu Undivided Families (HUFs) that have multiple income sources.
-It is applicable to resident and non-resident taxpayers who have income from capital gains, multiple house properties, foreign income or assets, and other income sources that are excluded from ITR-1.
+Whereas, ITR-2 serves individuals and Hindu Undivided Families (HUFs) that have multiple income sources.
+It applies to resident and non-resident taxpayers who have income from capital gains, multiple house properties, foreign income or assets, and other income sources that are excluded from ITR-1.

-If you, for instance, are an IT professional earning INR 60 lakh, have capital gains of INR 10 lakh from selling shares, own two properties, and hold foreign investments, you must file ITR-2.
+For instance, if you are a salaried employee earning INR 40 lakh annually with interest income from savings and own one rented house, and you have no capital gains or foreign income, you should file ITR-1.
+On the contrary, if you are an IT professional earning INR 60 lakh, have capital gains of INR 10 lakh from selling shares, own two properties, and hold foreign investments, you must file ITR-2.

 Understand the key distinctions between ITR-1 and ITR-2, from eligibility and income types to disclosures and reporting requirements.